How to grow strawberries

 Nothing beats the taste of succulent home-grown strawberries

-Best time to sow from seed: January to April
+Best time to sow strawberries from seed: January to April

 Growing tip: Strawberry plants need regular watering and feeding to produce a good, juicy crop